SuaveIO/suave/README.md

   } // at base of 'let' + 2 spaces
 ```

-You need to document your methods with '///' to create XML-doc.
-A XML
+You need to document your methods with '///' to create inline documentation.
+This documentation
-documentation file is generated together with the compilation and is distributed
-with the NuGet so that others can read your code's intentions easily.
+is used for two purposes.
+First, to automatically generate on-line API documentation.
+Second, to
+generate an XML documentation file to be included in the NuGet package, so that users of the library
+can understand the intention behind a method easily.

 Don't put unnecessary parenthesis unless it makes the code more clear.